© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two Roman forts, two Roman camps, vicus, Iron Age enclosure, Bronze Age barrows and Neolithic henge monument west of Newton Kyme is a scheduled monument protected by Historic England under reference 1017693.
 View the official record →

-The monument west of Newton Kyme is a complex palimpsest of prehistoric and Romano-British occupation in North Yorkshire.
+The complex west of Newton Kyme in North Yorkshire is a palimpsest of settlement spanning from the Neolithic period to the Roman era.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017693.

 Two Roman forts, two Roman camps, vicus, Iron Age enclosure, Bronze Age barrows and Neolithic henge monument west of Newton Kyme is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017693.